 In addition to the shop items we have the original Beccles Town Sign and the model of Beccles - as it was in 1841 before the arrival of the railways and the town's modern expansion.

-Temporary Display room
+Special Display room

 The temporary exhibition cabinet in this room is changed several times during the season, please see the separate page for details of this season's exhibitions.